Active Rangatahi ~ Sport Canterbury

 Outcome

 Our findings were consistent with a growing body of literature suggesting that for young people to engage with regular physical activity they require easy and prompted pathways to activities; we found that young people’s participation will be ongoing when they feel physically and psychologically safe and when they feel they have the opportunity to do well or see personal improvement.
-Overall, the findings suggested that young people continue with activities that are fun for them – while acknowledging that what is unique to every individual!
+Overall, the findings suggested that young people continue with activities that are fun for them – while acknowledging that what is fun is unique to every individual!

 Results have been presented to the sector and Sport Canterbury will use these findings to strengthen and support their existing programmes to engage more rangatahi to partake in more physical activity more often.